A Guide to Lasting Powers of AttorneyDavid Bowen

 We all hope to live out our days in relatively good health and independence.
 However, we also know that this isn’t guaranteed.
 If you become incapable of managing your own affairs due to ill health, you need to ensure that you have appointed somebody trustworthy to manage your affairs on your behalf.
+This Lasting Power of Attorney guide will help you towards doing exactly that.

 It is always preferable that you decide who makes decisions for you in the event that you become incapable to make those decisions yourself later down the line.
 This is known as creating Lasting Powers of Attorney (LPA).